 Fully automated, standalone systems are inexpensive and easy to install in virtually any packing line.
 In these automated operations, orders are validated and verified for accuracy very rapidly.
 If the order is within the set tolerance, it automatically goes to labeling and shipping.
 If the weight is outside of the tolerance limit, the order can be visually inspected.

-Systems are available than can handle a package every 1 to 1-1/2 seconds, or 20-30 boxes per minute.
-Automating the weighing and labeling operations can reduce the time and labor requirements for packing, checking, replenishment and rush picking while reducing shipping costs.
+Systems are available that can handle a package every 1 to 1-1/2 seconds, or 20-30 boxes per minute.
+Automating the weighing and labeling operations can reduce the time and labor requirements for packing, checking, replenishment, and rush picking while reducing shipping costs.
 The Return on Investment (ROI) is very fast – in some cases less than a year.

 Please check back next week for part II of this blog or email email@example.com for a free copy.

 Integrated Systems Design – ISD designs and implements highly efficient warehouse and distribution center order picking, packing, and shipping systems.
 The DREAM Performance Guarantee program helps organizations lock in key metrics and mitigate improvement and automation risk.
 Call ISD for a free labor, space, and throughput survey – 855-ISD-TODAY or email: firstname.lastname@example.org